samuelbounan/TrickGame/README.md

 ## About The Project

-General playground for a tricktaking card game with bids
+General playground for a tricktaking card game with bids.

 ## Getting Started